evanschrager/Intramurals-Sports-Network/README.md

 ## Future

 In the future, we'd like this application to be a fully functioning intramural management tool.
 If it can become useful enough, we can integrate it with intramural leagues worldwide as a means to manage attendance.

-Our mission: to eradicate forfeiting due to lack of players in attendance
+- Review system to review teams and players after games (i.e. "Player was a ball hog", "Team never let me play")
+- Ability for Free Agents to put up posts to indicate interest in playing so teams can seek them out
+- Seamless interface so scheduling controls can all happen from a single screen
+- Styling touch-ups

 ## Author